mastodon-sc/mastodon-documentation/docs/partC/blender_view/usage.md

     * Select a "tag set" (The colors will be visualized in the 3d view.)
     * Update the "tag set" (After you made changes in tags in Mastodon.)

-### Synchronize time point and active spot between Mastodon and Blender
+### Synchronize time-point and active spot between Mastodon and Blender

 In the Mastodon TrackScheme window click one of the lock symbols 1, 2 or 3.
 In Blender go to the "Mastodon 3D View" panel, and choose the same number 1, 2 or 3 as "Synchronization Group".